jquery/learn.jquery.com/page/using-jquery-core/css-styling-dimensions.md

 }); // setting multiple properties
 ```

-Note the style of the argument we use on the second line — it is an object that
-contains multiple properties.
-This is a common way to pass multiple arguments
-to a function, and many jQuery setter methods accept objects to set mulitple
-values at once.
+Note the style of the argument on the second line &#8212; it is an object that contains multiple properties.
+This is a common way to pass multiple arguments to a function, and many jQuery setter methods accept objects to set mulitple values at once.

+CSS properties that normally include a hyphen need to be camelCased in JavaScript.
+For example, the CSS property `font-size` is expressed as `fontSize` when used as a property name in JavaScript.
+However, this does not apply when passing the name of a CSS property to the `$.fn.css()` method as a string &#8212; in that case, either the camelCased or hyphenated form will work.

-**Note:** while we do not recommend using `$.fn.css` as a setter in production-ready code (see below), when passing in an object to set CSS, CSS properties will be camelCased, instead of using a hypen.
+It's not recommended to use `$.fn.css()` as a setter in production-ready code, but when passing in an object to set CSS, CSS properties will be camelCased instead of using a hypen.

-### Using CSS Classes for Styling
+## Using CSS Classes for Styling

-As a getter, the `$.fn.css` method is valuable; however, it should generally be
-avoided as a setter in production-ready code, because you don't want
-presentational information in your JavaScript.
-Instead, write CSS rules for
-classes that describe the various visual states, and then simply change the
-class on the element you want to affect.
+As a getter, the `$.fn.css()` method is valuable.
+However, it should generally be avoided as a setter in production-ready code, because it's generally best to keep presentational information out of JavaScript code.
+Instead, write CSS rules for classes that describe the various visual states, and then change the class on the element.

 ```
 // Working with classes